-Having your preschool or early elementary age child or students do daily observations of the weather is a great way to engage them in science, and how understanding science affects the choices we make each day.
-(Such as what to wear or what to do outside.)
-You can enhance that weather observation with these simple DIY tools: a weather vane, anemometer, rain gauge, thermometer, and weather chart, made of materials you have at home or in your recycling bin!
+Having your preschool or early elementary age child or students do daily observations of the weather is a great way to engage them in science, and how understanding science affects the choices we make each day, such as what to wear or what to do outside.
+(Check out my post full of kid activities related to weather.)
+You can enhance that weather observation with these simple DIY tools, made of materials you have at home or in your recycling bin!

 What it can tell you: This tool tells you which direction the wind is blowing from, which can indicate whether the weather is likely to get warmer, cooler, wetter, or dryer.
 (In the northern hemisphere, if the wind is from the north, the weather will get colder.
 If it’s from the south, it will get warmer.
 From the east means rain or snow is coming.
 From the west means the weather may clear.)